 We are working hard behind the scenes to adjust and adapt our 2020 programme in light of COVID-19/Coronavirus.
 NTW has decided to continue The Agency.
 We are working with four independent producers and 11 young people exploring ideas for adapting their approach where possible to move online.
 Sign up to our mailing list for updates as we adjust and adapt.

-On Saturday 7th December our Agents presented their ideas for social businesses or project to a great panel of experts.
+On Saturday 7 December, our Agents presented their ideas for social businesses or projects to a great panel of experts.

 The panel members were:

 Helen Perry – Development Producer | BBC Writersroom

 Sarah Leigh – General Manager: Arts and Creative, Wales Millennium Centre